This post is part of the series Portugal

 - The Fairy Tale Sintra and Pena National Palace ~ Portugal

 - Long Weekend in Lisbon ~ Day One

-Cabo da Roca is an important point for sailing lovers since you can pick up your certificate of being here as souvenir.
+Cabo da Roca is an important point for sailing lovers since you can pick up your certificate of being here as a souvenir.
 What I really enjoyed was the crystal clear panoramic view over the Atlantic Ocean from ca 150m above the sea!
 Behind this scenery is another one – the Sintra-Cascais Natural Park.
-In the summer time this place would be perfection for long walking tours and hiking the green hills!
+In the summertime, this place would be perfect for long walking tours and hike the green hills!

 Enjoy the day!

 Continue reading this series:

 The Fairy Tale Sintra and Pena National Palace ~ Portugal